-If parameter 4 is 0-99, output B is a copy of output A with a fixed phase offset from 0-99% as defined by the parameter.
-(So for example if you want quadrature outputs, set the phase to 25.)
+If parameter 4 is 0-99, output B is a copy of output A with a fixed phase offset as defined by the parameter, scaled so 0-128 corresponds to a phase of 0-360°.
+(So for example if you want quadrature outputs, set the phase to 32.)

 MIDI Input: MIDI note messages received on the MIDI channel set in the Settings are converted to a CV which is added to that on input X. The 0V note is 48 (C3).
+MIDI notes also drive the 'MIDI gate' output option.